justpy-org/justpy/docs/tutorial/getting_started.md

 If not, upgrade your Python interpreter.

 It is probably best to run the programs in this tutorial in a virtual environment so that your system wide Python interpreter is not affected, though this is not a requirement.
-The following commands create a directory for this tutorial, then create a virtual environment named jp and activate it and finally install JustPy:
+The following commands create a directory for this tutorial, then create a virtual environment named jp and activate it and finally install JustPy and its dependencies:

 ```
 $ mkdir jptutorial
 $ cd jptutorial
 $ python3 -m venv jp
 $ source jp/bin/activate
-(jp) $ pip install justpy
+(jp) $ pip install justpy[full]
 ```

 On Microsoft Windows, the activation command for the virtual environment is `jp\Scripts\activate` instead of the source command above.